othermedia/js-handbook/index.md

   [firebug]: http://getfirebug.com/
   [webinsp]: http://trac.webkit.org/wiki/Web%20Inspector

+However, certain general principles will always apply.
+This one is paramount:

+> Don't make it until you need it.

 Be aware of what your code is doing.
 You should know when calling a method will run a DOM query or make an HTTP request.
 Closures can be used to improve callback performance.
 Here's a fairly standard event handler: